My Dress-Up Darling

-My Dress-Up Darling (そのは恋をする, Sono Kisekaeru Dōru wa Koi o Suru) (Note: The kanji 着せ替え人形 in the Japanese title, glossed with furigana as (ビスク・ドール, Bisuku Dōru), are normally read as Kisekae Ningyō ("dress-up doll").) is a Japanese manga series written and illustrated by Shinichi Fukuda.
+My Dress-Up Darling (そのは恋をする, Sono Bisuku Dōru wa Koi o Suru) (Note: The kanji 着せ替え人形 in the Japanese title, glossed with furigana as (ビスク・ドール, Bisuku Dōru), are normally read as Kisekae Ningyō ("dress-up doll").) is a Japanese manga series written and illustrated by Shinichi Fukuda.
 It was serialized in Square Enix's seinen manga magazine Young Gangan from January 2018 to March 2025, and compiled in 15 volumes.
 An anime television series adaptation produced by CloverWorks aired its first season from January to March 2022.
 A live-action television drama adaptation aired on MBS's Dramaism programming block from October to December 2024.
 A second season of the anime adaptation aired from July to September 2025.

-By October 2025, the manga had more than 15 million copies in circulation, and has been generally well-received by critics.
+By October 2025, the manga had more than 15 million copies in circulation, and has been generally well received by critics.

 Premise

 Wakana Gojo's passion for crafting hina dolls causes him to hide his interests due to social trauma.
 However, when his beautiful and popular classmate Marin Kitagawa discovers his talent, she sees beyond his apparent idiosyncrasies and encourages him to create cosplay costumes.
 With Marin's support, Wakana steps out of his seclusion and begins to gain confidence.
 Working together, they create unique and beautiful costumes showcasing their talents and true selves.